Motel evacuated, buildings destroyed in Apollo Bay Restaurant Fire

 All up, 11 CFA vehicles responded to the blaze, which was declared under control about 6.30am.

-Restaurant Fire Safety 101
+Commercial Kitchen Fire Safety 101

 Restaurants, cafes, and other eating establishments are workplaces that are at high risk from fire.
 This is due to the environment with the potential of combustibles in close proximity to hot surfaces and open flames.
 The most common fires involve unattended cooking, overheating of cooking oil or fat, and the ignition of fatty residues within range hoods and ducting.
 Grease fires, gas leaks, and faulty wiring lead to more than $200 million in property damage annually.